 The new "iFCL" dual layer metering system (Focus Colour Luminance) measures focus, colour and luminance across 63 zones.

-Overall, the metering does the job but in my opinion, it overexposes the scene too many times for my liking.
-My advice is to use either of the “Faithful” or “Neutral” shooting Picture Styles and also shoot RAW, this will give you more control over the contrast in RAW processing.
-I also underexpose a third of a stop or two in bright conditions…needs more testing I think.
+Overall, the metering does the job.
+In my opinion though, it overexposes the scene too many times for my liking.
+My advice is to use either of the "Faithful" or "Neutral" shooting Picture Styles and also shoot RAW.
+This will give you more control over the contrast in RAW processing.
+I also underexpose a third of a stop or two in bright conditions...needs more testing I think.

 Of course, the usual metering modes are all there…spot, evaluative, centre-weighted etc.